anthonyc44/0/README.md

-- I apologize for how bad my site is but i hope it can help some people
-- It's just a list of things you can do for money
+- I listed some websites you can use to make money
-- I made this for people who want to earn money online and save money when they buy things
+- I made this for people who want to earn money online
 - The more time you put in the more money you will make, you can treat it like a job
-- You aren’t saving money by buying something on sale unless you were already planning on buying it
+- I hope it can help some people
-- I will try to keep everything updated and find more websites.
-I will try to organize everything better,fix mistakes and learn how to make a better website
+- I will try to keep everything updated and to find more ways to make money online.

 ### Suggestions
 - Do not create more than 1 account for each website